 I would therefore like to acknowledge our team led by our Senior Manager Len Barda.
-They include Elizabeth Dawe, Belinda Wood, Anne Johnston, Barbara Owen, Hollie Wilkin, Carolynne Johnson, Ros Geurts, Silvanna Horne, Lyndal Martin and Gary Rowe.
+They include Belinda Wood, Anne Johnston, Barbara Owen, Hollie Wilkin, Carolynne Johnson, Ros Geurts, Silvanna Horne, Lyndal Martin and Gary Rowe.
 Since the end of the financial year we have welcomed Benjamin Crawford and Joanne Lenowry.
-In the last 12 months we have said goodbye to Donna Kennedy and Kylie Kung.
+In the last 12 months we have said goodbye to Elizabeth Dawe who gave us 20 wonderful years.
+We wish her well in her retirement.
+Our Company Secretary Betty Kotevski also left us to pursue her own business, and in her place we welcomed Tracey Bulger on a short-term until a long term replacement could be found.
+Now we welcome Emily Wiltshire to the role of Company Secretary.